Introducing Visitor Feedback: Hear From Every Person Who Scans

 They skim the inbox once a day.
 Feedback is most useful when it is fresh.
 A 5-minute end-of-day triage catches issues while they are still cheap to fix.
 Deloitte's research on feedback response times has found that organizations that resolve physical-space feedback within 48 hours see visitor satisfaction recover faster than those that take a week or more — even when the underlying fix is the same.

-They watch for clusters, not individual votes.
-One thumbs-down is noise.
-Eight thumbs-down on the same marker is signal.
-Three issue reports with overlapping phrasing is a broken sign.
-The inbox makes clusters easy to see; let the pattern tell you what to act on.
+They watch for repeated reports on the same marker.
+A single report can be a one-off.
+Three or four reports on the same marker with overlapping phrasing is almost always a broken sign, a mislabeled location, or a peeling QR code.
+The inbox makes those patterns easy to see at a glance; let the pattern tell you what to act on.

 They close the loop with the person who surfaced it.
-When an issue report leads to a real fix, the resolve button does not tell the visitor.
+When an issue report leads to a real fix, there is no automatic way to let the visitor know.
 But if a staff member can mention it verbally — "we fixed that elevator code you reported" — visitors feel heard and tell three more people.

 Visitor feedback is available starting today.
-The scan-page UI works on every plan (with a Settings toggle).
+The "Report issue" link works on every plan (with a settings toggle).
 The admin inbox is included on Professional and Scale.
 Free trial available.

 Related articles